onera/acetone/README.md

 The corresponding package is named [acetone-nnet](https://pypi.org/project/acetone-nnet/).

-The folder [tests/](./tests/) give examples on how to use the main functionalities of the package (code generation and debug mode).
+The folder [examples/](./examples/) provides examples on how to use the main functionalities of the package (code generation and debug mode).

 The folder [tests/check_installation](./tests/check_installation/) provides a sample script with a few quick checks and samples for the main functionalities of the package.
 It provides a quick verification of the installation.